An Action Plan for Eliminating Debt

+- Do something besides shop.
 Find a new hobby: Go to church, get involved in community activities, sports, gardening.
 Teach your children how to cook.
 Build new traditions with your children that center around your time together, not how much money you spend.

+- Make Saturday a family day.
 Sit down with your kids at some point during the week to discuss what to do on family day.
 Make family day a day filled with educational and inexpensive activities, like watching a Disney video together or cooking something new together.
 If you have to get away from home, go to a museum, a library, a park or a zoo " anywhere but the mall.
 Make a family pact not to go to the mall.

-Put the money into a savings account " it's about the family, not the toys.
+- Sell the family "extras": motorcycle, big screen TV, etc. Put the money into a savings account " it's about the family, not the toys.

+- Keep the roof over your head.
 You've got a responsibility to your children to keep them warm and dry.
 Don't get behind on the rent.
 This should be a priority or you could end up living with parents, or worse, in a shelter.

+- Sell your new car and get a used one.
 Eliminate the huge car payments by purchasing a used car.
 You'll have more money and you'll be able to get from here to there.
 You don't need a fancy SUV either.
 You can get just as many car seats into a 1980 Suburban.
 Keep in mind, a new car loses 20-40 percent of its value as soon as you drive it off the lot.

+- Put 20 percent of take-home pay toward debt repayment.
 When debts are paid off, that 20 percent should go directly into savings.
 You need to prepare for you and your children's future: house, college, retirement, etc.